 Compliance is not merely about avoiding penalties; it also builds a solid reputation with MOM, which strengthens future applications.

-Employment Pass vs Other Work Passes
+EP vs Other Singapore Work Passes

 | Type of Pass | Key Eligibility | Duration | Renewability | Typical Use |